 John Snow in action against India during the first-ever World Cup match at Lord s on June 7, 1975.
 On the left is Sunil Gavaskar who scored that infamous 36 not out in 60 overs! © Getty Images

-Few batsmen ever managed to play him comfortably, but John Snow had plenty of trouble dealing with his own captains and management.
+Few batsmen ever managed to play him comfortably, but John Snow, born October 13, 1941, had plenty of trouble dealing with his own captains and management.
 However, despite his rebellious nature and the menace he carried, he also wrote poetry and could be philosophical.
-Arunabha Sengupta pays homage to the unusual fast bowler on his 71st birthday.
+Arunabha Sengupta pays homage to the unusual fast bowler.

 “Snow’s loping, almost lazy run, of course, is sinisterly deceptive.
 It is in that last stride, or last two strides, when that long, straight powerful arm gathers its impetus and either whips or coasts through, that the potential is born.” – wrote Richard Whittington.